Arech/nntl/README.md

 ## The Status of the NNTL

-As I finished the main project, that was a reason to develop NNTL, the NNTL development was also put on hold.
-However, the code in general are pretty stable and could be used for tasks it was made for and as a basis for extension.
+The code in general is pretty stable and could be used for tasks it was made for in production and as a basis for extension.

-At this moment I don't have a plan to continue NNTL development, however, I'm keeping it in a sight and would like to catch a chance to continue developing it.

 Feel free to contact me if you need some assistance.